Nickchapman3773/Uranium-Fever/README.md

 - If you encounter any problems, you can launch Lutris via the terminal by typing in lutris -d to see the debug output.
  </details>

-## Disable Base Address Randomization
+## Disabling Base Address Randomization
 > [!Tip]
 > This step can prevent unforeseen crashes.